karimarttila/python/webstore-demo/simple-server/README.md

 Python (and especially PyCharm) **REPL** is definitely the best REPL I have used outside Lisp world.
 The Python REPL makes exploring small code snippets a breeze.

-Using PyCharm debugger is also so easy and fast that if you have even minor issues in your code you tend to add a breakpoint and hit the debugger.
+Using PyCharm debugger is also so easy and fast.
+If you have even minor issues in your code you tend to add a breakpoint and hit the debugger.
 This is actually pretty interesting since in the Lisp world you hardly ever use the debugger - you tend to have a live REPL to your system while you add new functionalities to the system.
 You can't have a live REPL to your Python system in the same sense but PyCharm debugger is a pretty good second option.
 And when you compare Python debugger to Java debugger - Python is lightning fast to start.
 Creating Run configurations for your unit tests in PyCharm is also very easy and straightforward.
-PyCharm debugger is also a great tool to check what's inside various entities (e.g. I just used the debugger to check where the http status code is inside the Flask response entity and what is its name) - if you are lazy to search that information in library API documentation.
+PyCharm debugger is also a great tool to check what's inside various entities (e.g. I just used the debugger to check where the http status code is inside the Flask response entity and what is its name) - if you are lazy to search that information in thelibrary API documentation.

 In general I think Python must be the most productive language I have ever used.
 Clojure might win the case in productivity after a couple of years of serious Clojure hacking but Python is unbeatable in the scripting category - you may have months of gaps between your Python hacking sessions but the language is always easy to put into real work regardless how long it was you programmed Python the last time.